 We are staying in the neighborhood Quinta Camacho, which seems to be very safe and happening.
 There are a myriad of restaurants, bars, and cafés within walking distance.
 And we are very close to Zona G and pretty close to Zona T, which both have a lot of options too.
 The quality of the restaurants is really good and the prices are very low compared to most European countries and the US.
 If we don’t gain weight here, it will only be because of our regular workouts: so far 6 times in 12 days, way more than I ever usually exercise.

 The last time we visited Bogotá was on a short visit in March 2017, before heading to the hot climates of Cartagena and Santa Marta.
 Being so close to the Equator, the temperature in Bogotá is pretty much the same year around, but due to the altitude only 19°C/67°F. I don’t remember having felt cold that time, but now I do feel a bit chilly at times, because most houses here have no heating due to the temperate climate.

-Since we are in our 9th city / 9th month of nomad life, what happened next probably had to at some point: we were forced to change our apartment during our stay.
+Since we are in our 9th city, what happened next probably had to at some point: we were forced to change our apartment during our stay.